Today we are going to show you the behind-the-scenes of a small family business in Jericó.

 Their secret ingredient?

-This plant, native from India, is used to create a spice of the same name.
+This plant, native to India, is used to create a spice of the same name.
 Its intense taste, with a hint of mintiness, leaves no one indifferent.

 Either you like it.
 Or you hate it.